MichaelSpila97/S3K_Genetic_Algorithm/README.md

   * pywin32 module: https://pypi.org/project/pywin32/

-2. Obtain the steam version of Sonic 3 & Knuckles and adjust the setting in the room launcher accordingly:
+2. Obtain the Steam version of Sonic 3 & Knuckles and adjust the setting in the room launcher accordingly:

    * Room Settings: